cedric-lorenz/NNCompression/README.md

 - `--dataloader_mode`: Mode for data loading from the dataloader depending on the dataset.
 Default: "sampling_nc" (for ERA5)
 - `--data_path`: Path to the data directory.
 Default: "."
 - `--file_name`: Name of the input file.
 (No default specified)
-- `--ckpt_path`: Path to the model checkpoint directory.
+- `--ckpt_path`: Path to the model checkpoint directorys.
 Default: ""
 - `--nfeature`: Number of fourier features.
 Default: 128
 - `--use_fourierfeature`: Use Fourier features.
 (Flag, no value required)
 - `--trainable_fourierfeature`: Train Fourier Features.
 (Flag, no value required)